samyachour/EKG_Analysis/README.md

 ## Dependencies
 Our codebase is all in Python (3+) and makes use of your typical data science libraries: Numpy, Scipy, Pandas, Matplotlib, and Scikit Learn.

-We currently only use one atypical library, [Pywavelets](https://pywavelets.readthedocs.io/en/latest/) to do wavelet decompisition/reconstruction for feature extraction.
+We currently only use 2 atypical libraries
+* [Pywavelets](https://pywavelets.readthedocs.io/en/latest/) to do wavelet decompisition/reconstruction for feature extraction.
+* [Biosppy](https://github.com/PIA-Group/BioSPPy) to do R Peak detection